Avantika019-sys/APK-Bank-system/report.md

 Each asset has defined asset traits, here we defined a accumulator type, for example for crypto assets then having a high decimal precision is important, if we  just use a double then som decimals will be discarded which underestimates the value of a accounts assets, while a stock does not require the same precision.

 ## Account
+The account
+## Calculator/analyzer
 ## Logger
+Each account has its own logger which logs to a file, which belongs to a account, The logger uses a **\*FILE**  pointer to write and read to files.
+The class uses RAII, when constructing the logger it aquires a file descriptor in the constructor and the destructor releases the file descriptor.
+This class has explicitly deleted the copy constructor and assignment operator, since we cant have 2 objects using the pointer, if one of the objects are destructed which closes the file descriptor and later the other object then tries write it will be an issue.
+Therefore we implemted the rule of 5, by implementing move semantics. now the FILE pointer can be moved from object to object.

 ## Meta programming